First some utility functions.

 }

-# function to perform a paired permutation test.
+The second function uses the first to perform a paired permutation test.

 paired.perm.test <- function(d,n.perm=1000){